burger

 AI extracts relevant information from emails, phone calls, and other interactions and updates databases in real time.
 Platforms can provide databases of leads that companies can use to fuel their campaigns.

-If a customer’s details change or they show interest in a new product, An AI sales tool can update their profile instantly.
+If a customer’s details change or they show interest in a new product, an AI sales tool can update their profile instantly.
 This means your sales reps always have the latest information at their fingertips.

 Cross-functional collaboration